Possible Trump VP pick gave us his 3rd different answer on abortion in 2 days

 Flynn told ABC’s “This Week” on Sunday that “women have to be able to choose” — before telling Fox News on Monday morning that he considers himself a “pro-life Democrat.”

-When asked by Business Insider executive editor Brett LoGiurato whether he considers himself to be for or against abortion rights, Flynn declined to take a side.
+When asked by Business Insider executive editor Brett LoGiurato whether he considers himself to be pro-abortion rights or anti-abortion rights, Flynn declined to take a side.

 “At this point in time it’s a legal issue,” he answered.
 “So I will respect the law of the land.”

-During his interview with “This Week,” Flynn garnered attention for his comments — which provoked ire from antiabortion-rights conservatives and ran contrary to past statements made by Trump on the issue.
-At least one group, the Susan B. Anthony List, said that Flynn should be disqualified from consideration.
+During his interview with “This Week,” Flynn garnered attention for his comments — which provoked ire from anti-abortion rights conservatives and ran contrary to past statements made by Trump on the issue.
+At least one group, the Susan B. Anthony List, said it should disqualify Flynn from consideration.

 “Abortion, I think for women, and these are difficult issues, but I think women have to be able to choose — sort of a right of choice,” Flynn said.